Hida families and p-adic triple product L-functions: Introduction

 To obtain the interpolation formula in Theorem A and B, we first prove that the interpolation $\sL_{\bdsF}^\bdsf(\ulQ)$ at $\ulQ\in\frakX_\cR^\bdsf$ (resp. $\sL_{\bdsf,\Sigma^-}(\ulQ)$ at $\ulQ\in\frakX_\cR^\bal$) is given by the global trilinear period integral of certain automorphic forms in the cuspidal automorphic representation $\itPi_\ulQ$ of $\GL_2(\A_E)$ (resp. the automorphic representation $\itPi_\ulQ^D$ of $(D\ot \A_E)^\x$ via the Jacquet-Langlands transfer), where $E=\Q\oplus\Q\oplus\Q$ is the split \etale cubic $\Q$-algebra (See \propref{P:inter1} and \ref{P:formulaTheta}).
 Thanks to Ichino's formula in \cite{Ichino08Duke}, we can show that the square of this global trilinear period integral is a product of the central $L$-value $L(1/2,\itPi_\ulQ)$ and certain local zeta integrals $I_v(\phi^\star_v\ot\phi^\star_v)$ (See \subsecref{SS:Ichino.unb} for definitions), which we shall call \emph{local Ichino integrals} in the introduction.
 The proof of the interpolation formulae therefore boils down to the determination of the values of these local Ichino integrals.
 In the literature, local Ichino integrals were only computed for some special cases \cite{II10GAFA}, \cite{NPS14} and \cite{HuYueKe17}.
 Local Ichino integrals at the real place are completely determined in a recent work \cite{ChenYao16}, but the explicit calculation of local Ichino integrals at non-archimedean places in the generality we need is a highly laborious task and occupies a substantial part of this paper.
 The key ingredient in our computation is \propref{P:IRSintegral}, a generalization of \cite[Lemma 3.4.2]{MV10} by removing several restrictive conditions therein, which reduces the calculation of local Ichino integrals to that of certain local Rankin-Selberg integrals in \cite[(1.1.3)]{GJ78}.
 With local theory of $L$-functions on $\GL(2)\times \GL(2)$ developed by Jacquet in \cite{Jacquet72Part2}, we are able to work out the calculation of local Rankin-Selberg integrals under \eqref{sf} and certain \emph{minimal hypothesis} (See \hypref{H:ram}).
+It turns out that the \padic Ichino integral gives the modified $p$-Euler factor $\cE_p(\Fil_\bullet^+\bfV_\ulQ^\dagger)$, while local Ichino integrals at ramified places $\ell$ only contributes $p$-adic units if $\ell\not\in\Sigma_{\rm exc}$ or $(1+\ell^{-1})^2$ if $\ell\in\Sigma_{\rm exc}$.
 This minimal hypothesis, roughly speaking, requires $\bdsF$ to be minimal in the sense that $\bdsF$ has the minimal conductor among Dirichlet twists.
-It turns out that the modified $p$-Euler factor $\cE_p(\Fil_\bullet^+\bfV_\ulQ^\dagger)$ is given by the \padic Ichino integral while local Ichino integrals at ramified places $\ell$ only contributes $p$-adic units if $\ell\not\in\Sigma_{\rm exc}$ or $(1+\ell^{-1})^2$ if $\ell\in\Sigma_{\rm exc}$.
-Therefore, taking a suitable Dirichlete twist $\bdsF'=(\bdsf\ot\chi_1, \bdsg\ot\chi_2,\bdsh\ot\chi_3)$ with $\chi_1\chi_2\chi_3=1$ which satisfies the minimal hypothesis, we obtain the desired $p$-adic $L$-functions The interpolation formulae is a direct consequence of the explicit evaluation of local Ichino integrals and the comparison between the canonical periods of $\bdsF$ and its Dirichlet twist $\bdsF'$ established in \subsecref{SS:periods}.
+By taking a suitable Dirichlet twist $\bdsF'=(\bdsf\ot\chi_1, \bdsg\ot\chi_2,\bdsh\ot\chi_3)$ with $\chi_1\chi_2\chi_3=1$ which satisfies the minimal hypothesis, we obtain the desired $p$-adic $L$-functions The interpolation formulae is a direct consequence of the explicit evaluation of local Ichino integrals and the comparison between the canonical periods of $\bdsF$ and its Dirichlet twist $\bdsF'$ established in \subsecref{SS:periods}.
 We conclude this paragraph by mentioning that the method of this paper has been extended by Isao Ishikawa in \cite{Ishikawa} to construct \padic twisted triple product $L$-functions attached a Hida family of Hilbert modular form over a real quadratic field and a Hida family of elliptic modular forms.